jiribenes/effekt-nix/README.md

 ## TODO

 - [x] provide a Nix shell with Effekt as an input
+- [ ] add optional support for pulling in Chez Scheme and/or LLVM
 - [ ] building directly from source
 - [ ] upstreaming this to Nixpkgs